MethodsAndPractices/vsteam/docs/Get-VSTeamBuildDefinition.md

 This command gets a list of all build definitions in the demo project.

-The pipeline operator (|) passes the data to the Format-List cmdlet, which displays all available properties (*) of the build defintion objects.
+The pipeline operator (|) passes the data to the Format-List cmdlet, which displays all available properties (*) of the build definition objects.

 ## PARAMETERS